Part III—Film & Video-Book

 The Imagination Thief, Part III “Monday: Alaia learns my subterfuge”

-SCROLL DOWN THIS PAGE and click the below titles 31-50, to view the Video-Book versions of mini-chapters 31-50, which comprise Part III of the novel.
+SCROLL DOWN THIS PAGE and click the below titles 31-50, to view the Video-Book versions of mini-chapters 31-50, which constitute Part III of the novel.

 Above is the Film “MARC 5”, which is embedded on the title page of Part III of The Imagination Thief’s ebook format.
 In it are coloured shadows for Part III as a whole, being just one lens’s suggestion of Jaymi Peek on a mission.